How to Read an Aurora Forecast

 So, if you find yourself in Fort McMurray during the winter months, keep an eye on the night sky for a chance to witness the dancing colors of the northern lights.

-The current aurora chance for Fort McMurray is None.
+The current aurora chance for Fort McMurray is Low.
 That rating is useful, but it works best when you combine it with darkness, weather, and the fact that some cities simply need stronger geomagnetic activity than others.

 Fort McMurray sits in a latitude band where northern lights can become realistic during stronger forecast periods.
 You still need darkness and decent sky conditions, but you do not need the kind of extreme geomagnetic event many southern cities rely on.